rajatmodi62/rajatmodi62.github.io/assets/failure.md

     - nobody cares about walking or bipedal locomotion, but i do. who wants a stupid robot with wheels? only looks good in WALL-E.
     - 10 years estimate for physical humanoid robot which beats price point of <1000 bucks?
 Hmm, let's see.
     - counter question: i asked what problem wont be solved by better quality of dataset, training at scale, or infinite compute.
 He said: get better data :-)

+Careers Clone
+5:22 AM (45 minutes ago)
+to Maciej, me, Kaibo

+Hi Rajat,

+Thank you again for the time you invested in our interview process.
+After reviewing the interviews and take-home task, we’ve decided not to move forward with your application, but we wanted to share some feedback.

+For this role, we’re looking for stronger hands-on robotics experience, as well as deeper familiarity with areas such as Diffusion and Flow Matching.
+Experience with reinforcement learning and VLA systems is also important for the position, and we felt there was a gap in these areas relative to the current requirements of the role.

+Thank you again for your interest and time.
+We wish you all the best in your future opportunities.

+Best,
+Karolina

+- needs diffusion, flow matching, rl, vla. how much can i do alone lol :-),

 time to pack bags, move to india, help out my old dad, play some cards with him, and eat good food. glomfather will be eternally unemployed. geez.